Henry Morgenthau Sr.: Business career

 He began his career as a lawyer, but he made a substantial fortune in real estate investments.
 In 1898, he acquired 41 lots on New York's Lower East Side from William Waldorf Astor for $850,000.
 A few years later, he led a syndicate that bought a swath of undeveloped land in Washington Heights around 181st Street, anticipating the construction of the first subway through the area.
+In 1899 he left his law practice and became president of the Central Realty, Bond & Trust Company.
+He was president of the Henry Morgenthau Company from 1905 to 1913.

 Morgenthau married Josephine Sykes in 1882 and they had four children: Helen, Alma, Henry Jr. and Ruth.
 His daughter Helen - a noted garden writer who broadcast on radio & television and lectured on horticulture - married Mortimer J. Fox an architect, banker and landscape artist.
 His daughter Alma - an art collector and patron of the arts & music - married investment banker, art collector and philanthropist Maurice Wertheim.
 His daughter Ruth married banker and philanthropist George Washington Naumburg She was also a civic leader supporting the arts and music.
 Ruth founded Fountain House, a home in NYC to assist those with schizophrenia and men leaving jail.
 It was a residence that pioneered providing psychological counseling to people, and developed the novel concept of looking after the community's mental health.
 She was also a board member of the Manhattan School of Music, and there she established a fund to assist troubled students at the school, which still operates.
 In Pound Ridge, NY she co-founded the town's library and gave it an additional reading room, and then at her death, she donated the Henry Morgenthau Preserve, Pound Ridge, NY, in her father's memory.

-Morgenthau built a successful career as a lawyer and served as the leader of the Reform Jewish community in New York.